CharlesPikachu/paperdl/docs/Install.md

 #### Environment Requirements

 - Operating system: Linux, macOS, or Windows.
 - Python version: Python 3.10 or later.
-The current package metadata declares `requires-python = ">=3.10"`.
 - Package manager: `pip` is required.
 We recommend using the latest `pip`, `setuptools`, and `wheel` before installation.
 - Network access: most Paperdl engines search or download papers from remote academic websites, so a stable network connection is required.
 - Optional browser runtime: Playwright + Chromium is only needed for browser fallback downloads, mainly for bioRxiv / medRxiv PDF pages that block normal HTTP clients.